Wojciech-Kalota/.NET7.0-Web_Course/README.md

 <h1>Description:</h1>
-<p>This is a Full-stack web development course for .NET 6.0 that I put together based on the resources available online for a study group I led about one year ago.</p>
+<p>This is a Full-stack web development course for .NET 7.0 that I put together based on the resources available online for a study group I led about one year ago.
+Now publicly available and fully translated to English.</p>
 <p>The purpose of this course is to structure the learning process so that you learn things in order and have all the knowledge necessary to follow to the next step.</p>
 <p>This course can be seperated into two overlapping sub-courses: one for Frontend and one for Backend.</p>
-<p>The full course is divided into 4 sub-sections:</p>
+<h4>The full course is divided into 4 sub-sections:</h4>

 <ul>
   <li><a href="#C">C#</a></li>